-While completing my major in Zoology and co-major in Environmental Science (BSc) at the University of Melbourne I had an ‘ah-huh’ moment - conservation is as much a social challenge as a biological one.
+While completing my major in Zoology and co-major in Environmental Science (BSC) at the University of Melbourne, I had an ‘ah-huh’ moment - conservation is as much a social challenge as a biological one.

 Chief Conservation Officer, WWF-Australia